Turkey officially withdraws from treaty protecting women

+Erdogan ended the country’s participation in the convention with a surprise overnight decree in March, prompting condemnation from women’s rights groups and Western countries.
+A court appeal to stop the withdrawal was rejected this week.

-The leader announced his “Action Plan for Combating Violence against Women” Thursday, which includes goals such as reviewing judicial processes, improving protection services and gathering data on violence.
+Erdogan announced his “Action Plan for Combating Violence against Women” on Thursday, which includes goals such as reviewing judicial processes, improving protection services and gathering data on violence.

 “Some groups are trying to present our official withdrawal from the Istanbul convention on July 1st as going backwards,” he said.
 “Just like our fight against violence towards women did not start with the Istanbul Convention, it won’t end with our withdrawal.”